imndevmodeai/ResonantiA-v3/PRIME_ARCHE_PROTOCOL_v3.5-GP.md

 > **⚠️ DYNAMIC STATE WARNING**: This document reflects the system state as of 2025-11-02.
 For real-time, authoritative metrics, **always refer to the canonical document**:
 > - **Current System State**: `protocol/ResonantiA_Protocol_v3.5-GP_Canonical.md` (Section: "Current System State")
-> - **Live Metrics**: Current metrics show 212 SPRs, 120 relationship edges, 68 categories as of last update.
+> - **Live Metrics**: Current metrics show 3,589 SPRs, 246 relationship types, 91 categories as of last update.
 > - **System Status**: Always verify current operational status in `protocol/CURRENT_STATE_v3.5-GP.md`
 >
 > This PRIME document is a synthesis for initialization; the canonical protocol is the source of truth for current state.